-- 3. Effectively communicate Scriptural and theological truth through expository, topical and narrative preaching. - 4.
-Demonstrate effective methods of evangelism in a variety of cultural contexts as influenced by worldviews. - 5.
-Conduct critical analysis of a local church context for the purpose of designing effective ministry strategies. - 6.
-Critically assess one's own leadership style for the purpose of designing effective strategies for improving one's own leadership; and - 7.
-Demonstrate developmental progress in the five basic Student Goals as elaborated in the ABU catalog.
+- 1. Interpret the English Bible using skills that include the examination of the Scriptures in their original languages while employing conservative hermeneutical principles. - 2.
+Explain the nature, history, and strategic importance of the local church in evangelism and missionary activity as viewed from the Baptist perspective. - 3.
+Effectively communicate Scriptural and theological truth through expository, topical and narrative preaching. - Demonstrate effective methods of evangelism in a variety of cultural contexts as influenced by worldviews.
+4. - Conduct critical analysis of a local church context for the purpose of designing effective ministry strategies.
+5. - Critically assess one's own leadership style for the purpose of designing effective strategies for improving one's own leadership; and 6. - Demonstrate developmental progress in the five basic Student Goals as elaborated in the ABU catalog.
+7.